Scott Garson

-Scott Jon Garson (born April 24, 1976) is an American basketball coach who is currently an assistant coach at Santa Clara University.
+Scott Jon Garson (born April 24, 1976) is an American basketball coach who is currently the associate head coach for the UNLV Runnin' Rebels.

-Prior to that, Garson was an assistant men's basketball coach at UCLA and the University of Utah.
+Prior to that, Garson was an assistant men's basketball coach at Santa Clara University, UCLA and the University of Utah.
 From 2013 to 2018, Garson was head coach at the College of Idaho.

 Early life and education

 Born in Tarzana, California, Garson grew up in a Jewish family in Calabasas and graduated from Harvard-Westlake School in 1994.
 After high school, Garson initially attended Washington University in St. Louis and played at guard in basketball and pitcher in baseball in 1994–95.
 In 1995, Garson transferred to the University of California, Santa Barbara (UCSB).
 He graduated from UCSB in 1999 with a B.A. in law and society.

 While a student at UCSB, Garson was a production assistant for The Jim Rome Show in the summer of 1996 and worked for the United States Department of Justice Office of Public Affairs in the summer of 1997.
 From 1996 to 1998, Garson was a varsity basketball assistant coach and junior varsity head coach at Santa Barbara High School.

 In 2003, Garson completed a M.S. in exercise and sports science with an emphasis in sport psychology from the University of Utah.